 GeoGrid has successful partnerships with such companies as Gazprom Geologorazvelka, Total Exploration Timan-Pechora, Zarubezhneft, Gazprom EP International B.V., Vietgazprom JOC, Polar Trade & Research Associates Limited, Marine Geophysical Services Limited, Gazpromviet, ERIELL Oil Services Group, Kyrgyzgeofizika, INGEOSERVICE, LUKOIL Engineering and some other companies.
-Many projects have been implemented both in the Russia Federation and abroad.
+Many projects have been implemented both in the Russian Federation and abroad.

 Outside the Russian Federation, GeoGrid Center specialists have implemented a number of large-scale projects.
 The most significant are: